 It is notable that the D7200 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D1 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D1 (unlike the D7200) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D1 and the D7200 have been discontinued, but can regularly be found used on ebay.
 The D1 was replaced by the Nikon D1X, while the D7200 was followed by the Nikon D7500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D1 Manual (free pdf) or the online Nikon D7200 Manual.
+Further information on the features and operation of the D1 and D7200 can be found, respectively, in the Nikon D1 Manual (free pdf) or the online Nikon D7200 Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon D1 or the Nikon D7200 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.